blah-buttery/particle-detection/README.md

 ## **Notes:**
 - The project follows a **modular structure**, separating core model logic, utilities, and example usage for easier development and testing.

 ---

-## Documentation

-The `docs/` directory contains supporting documentation for the project, including:

-- **Weekly Reports:** Summaries of weekly progress, tasks completed, challenges faced, and plans for the following week.
-- **Final Report:** Comprehensive overview of the project, including methodology, results, evaluation metrics, and conclusions.
-- **PowerPoint:** Presentation slides for the final project demonstration, covering goals, design, implementation, testing, and lessons learned.

----